-In a recent study in South Africa, this ambrosia beetle-fungal complex was detected damaging Platanus x acerifolia (London Plane) trees in the KwaZulu-Natal National Botanical Gardens.
-Subsequent analysis confirmed the insect to be one of the invasive haplotypes of the PSHB.
-This is of particular concern to the local avocado industry.
-Current research within the Avocado Research Programme is therefore aimed at identifying Fusarium spp. isolates sampled from avocado trees to determine the extent of the threat to industry, after which the taxonomy of these isolates will be defined.
+This pest-pathogen complex was detected in South Africa damaging Platanus x acerifolia (London Plane) trees in the National Botanical Gardens, KwaZulu-Natal.
+Recently, it was detected on a backyard tree and in a commercial avocado orchard.
+Control management strategies for this pest complex are limited due to inefficient trapping mechanisms, lack of biocontrol measures and inefficient fungicides.
+The use of resistant/tolerant trees could serve as a potential control strategy.
+Current research within the Avocado Research Programme (ARP) is therefore aimed at identifying Fusarium spp. isolates sampled from avocado trees to determine the extent of the threat to industry, after which the taxonomy of these isolates will be defined.
 We are also in the process of determining the threat on various, commonly growth avocado cultivars through the use of multiple pathogenicity trials.

 ARP Team Members

 Casey Gill: PacBio sequencing of the fungal mutualists associated with Xylosandrus crassiusculus.